 “They’re perfect,” Mary said, as though they were made from the finest silk.

-Nick motioned for her to climb into bed.
-So she did.
+Jack motioned for her to climb into bed.
+So, she did.
 And he followed.

 “Are you sure you don’t …,” Mary said, trying to hide her pleading tone.

 “I’m positive,” Jack said.

 “Because it’s okay … “ Mary added.
 “I just want to make sure you get your money’s worth.”

 “I already did,” Jack said in reply.
 “I just want to hold you.”